TomLiDev/Space-Quiz-Pilot-Assessment/README.md

 ## User Experience

-Oda Nubanaga, Japans First Great Unifier, is a website which provides interesting, easy to navigate content for a range of users with various interests and content requirements.

 Space Quiz is a website which provides a fun and engaging quiz for users to test their knowledge on space and the solar system, whilst learning more about both.

 Key Features:

-- Start Quiz!
+- Begin!
 The option to begin a new quiz.

 - How to play - Instructions for how to go through the quiz.